zeppogit/MemoryGameRepo/README.md

 # Introduction
 This repository is for my Code Louisville Winter 2022 C# course project.

-UNDER CONSTRUCTION

 # Description

 Classic memory testing game similar to Classic Concentration single player with the most basic of rules.
-At this time object is to uncover all the matching words on the board in as few turns as you can, relying on memory to help you make matches.
+Object is to uncover all the matching words on the board in as few turns as you can, relying on memory to help you make matches.

 ## Technical Instructions